Air Quality Takeaways

 Ammonia

-Ammonia (NH3), a form of nitrogen, is the central air pollutant from animal agriculture.
+Ammonia (NH3), a nitrogen compound, is the central air pollutant from animal agriculture.

 About two thirds of total U.S. ammonia emissions are from animal ag.